-- Smart Client using the Servoy HTTP Tunnel: assume 900kb for each Smart Client - Smart Client using another connection mode than the HTTP tunnel: assume 600kb for each Smart Client - Web Client, Headless Client & Batch processors: the required memory for each client depends on the size and design of the solution, but should be in the order of magnitude of a couple of Mb per Client.
+- Smart Client using the Servoy HTTP Tunnel: assume 900kb for each Smart Client - Smart Client using another connection mode than the HTTP tunnel: assume 600kb for each Smart Client - Web Client, Headless Client (incl. the RESTfull plugin connection poolsize) & Batch processors: the required memory for each client depends on the size and design of the solution, but should be in the order of magnitude of a couple of Mb per Client.
 For more guidelines, see below.